GED in Minnesota

 The MDE does not allow in-person pickup of GED records for safety reasons.
 Records are sent via U.S. Mail or email

-How to Get a GED® in Minnesota
+How to Get a GED in Minnesota

-To earn your official GED credential, the first step is to register and create an account on GED.com.
-This account gives you access to a range of services designed to support your journey:
+• The first step is to register and create an account on GED.com.
+This account gives you access to various resources and services that will support you throughout your GED preparation.

 • Access to Study Materials: With a GED.com account, you can access a variety of study materials, including practice tests, study guides, and other resources to help you prepare for the GED test.